 You will automatically receive full relief from income tax on any contributions that you make to the Scheme, as long as the total increase in the value of your pension in the Scheme, added to the increase in the value of your pension in any other registered pension scheme, does not exceed the Annual Allowance.

-The Annual Allowance is £40,000 for the 2020/2021 Tax Year.
+The standard Annual Allowance is currently £60,000 per Tax Year.
 (Annual Allowance is discussed further in Section 12).

 This tax relief will reduce the cost to you of Scheme contributions.